scrtlabs/SecretNetwork/docs/validators-and-full-nodes/setup-sgx.md

-# SGX Requirements
+# Hardware Requirements

-## Hardware

 1. Go to your BIOS menu
 2. Enable SGX (Software controlled is not enough)
 3. Disable Secure Boot

-## Software
+# Software Requirements

-First, have the latest microcode from Intel installed: https://github.com/intel/Intel-Linux-Processor-Microcode-Data-Files/releases
-`sudo apt install intel-microcode -y` may also work.

-Then, make sure you have Rust installed: https://www.rust-lang.org/tools/install
+First, make sure you have Rust installed: https://www.rust-lang.org/tools/install

 - Once Rust is installed, install the `nightly` toolchain: